-Filter strips are an open stone trench of 0.4-1m wide proposed to be located at the side of the existing road for capturing run off and removing silt before entering the storm network.
-The filter strip is utilised areas where existing trees are to be retained and utilisation of tree pits is not possible.
+Filter strips are an open stone trench of 0.4-1m wide proposed to be located at the side of the existing site entrance to the entrance of Block D, for capturing run off and removing silt before entering the storm network.
+The filter strip is utilised areas where utilisation of tree pits is not possible, where existing trees prevent the installation of either tree pit or filter drain, and ACO drain or gully is installed.
 The road length the filter strip is draining is 86m long, with 1m sections of filter strip every 6m along this section of road, connecting into the stormwater network at the end of the strip.
 Based on Table 24.6 of the CIRIA 753 Suds Manual the filter strip provides the following interception volume.